|

 These are very simple to make but require some preparation ahead of time, simply because the cookie dough needs to be cold to be able to work with it.

-You’ll need to start by adding all your ingredients in a food processor, mixing in 10-15 second pulses, until mixture looks like wet sand.
+You’ll need to start by adding all your ingredients to a food processor, mixing in 10-15 second pulses, until the mixture looks like wet sand.
 It should clump together when pressed.
-Divide your batter in two, wrap in plastic and refrigerate for 1 hour.
-Don’t skip this step, or you will end up with a very sticky and hard-to-work-with dough!

-Next, let dough sit for 5 minutes at room temperature, it should be cold but not rock-hard.
-Dust your roller pin and roll over a parchment paper to 1/6″ thickness; cut cookies with a 2 1/2″ round cookie cutter, and make a cutout in the center of half of your cookies -I used the end of a round piping tip-, place them on your prepared sheets and freeze for 15 minutes, this will prevent the cookies from spreading too much when baked.
-In the meantime, pre-heat oven to 320 F.
+Dust your roller pin and roll over a parchment paper to 1/6″ thickness; cut cookies with a 2 1/2″ round cookie cutter, and make a cutout in the center of half of your cookies -I used the end of a round piping tip-, place them on your prepared sheets, and freeze for 15 minutes.
+This will prevent the cookies from spreading too much when baked.

 Bake your cookies for 17-20 minutes, or until the edges begin to look lightly golden.
 Let them cool for 2 minutes in the pan -cookies will be extremely soft when they’re right out of the oven and could break if moved- and then transfer them to a wire rack to cool completely.